alligosh/test/README.md

   - cache of previous calculated ranges, does not repeat the math
   - cache of previously requested numbers (num=$x), does not have to calculate anything

+# note

+Realistically, if this were to be a production app to be run for five plus years, I would use nginx and a framework like Mojolicious.

 # test by starting the http server, then manually requesting data, or using the test script